 If you love the sunshine, you just need to protect yourself.
 Wear hats, sunscreen, and, of course, 100% UV protective polarized sunglasses.
 But if you experience discomfort or symptoms that don’t go away on their own, then it’s time to visit your eye doctor.

 There’s nothing quite like a family road trip or flying to a vacation getaway over the summer.
 Yet something about being stuck in the backseat of a car or inside of an airplane makes kids feel closed in and restless.
 It’s then that many kids will play on a smartphone, iPad, or gaming device over many hours to help pass the time.

 When it comes to kids and computer use, they’re just as susceptible to the effects of digital eye strain, also called Computer Vision Syndrome, as adults are.
 In fact, studies show that 25% of children spend more than 3 hours each day on digital devices.

 In the summer, when the heat is sizzling, it’s tempting for kids to spend more time than usual watching TV, using a computer, or playing games on their smartphones.
 To help ease the effects of digital eyestrain, Dr. Vishal Sud suggests following the 20-20-20 rule: Every 20 minutes, take 20 seconds to look at something at least 20 feet away.
 It’s a great way to counteract the effects of Computer Vision Syndrome and let the eyes rest.

 This summer, however you choose to beat the heat, don’t forget to protect your vision and keep your eyes strong and healthy.
-The Mississauga Vision Centre is always here to help if you have any questions.
+The Mississauga Vision Centre and Brampton Vision Centre is always here to help if you have any questions.

 Have a great summer!